dylan-lang/dylan-programming-book/source/start.rst

 that is, you must provide an initial value for it.
 For example, the initial value of ``*my-number*`` is ``7``.

+.. topic:: Convention:

-*Convention:* Module variables have names that start and end with an asterisk — for example, ``*my-number*``.
+   Module variables have names that start and end with an asterisk — for example, ``*my-number*``.
 The asterisks are part of the name, and do not have any special behavior.

 We can ask the listener for the values of module variables::